ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/00-home.md

 The following are required to prepare for the workshop.
 Whenever possible this section should be completed prior to the workshop day.

 ## Getting Started
-This is a step-by-step guide to preparing your computer for the Windows 10 IoT Labs.
+This is a step-by-step guide to preparing your computer for the Thingy for Windows IoT Workshop

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/getting-started/">Estimated time to complete: 20-minutes.
 Go to  'Getting Started' ›</a>

 ## Setting Up Your Raspberry Pi 2
 The Raspberry Pi 2 is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 The Raspberry Pi 2 runs Windows 10 IoT Core.

-In this lab you will install Windows 10 IoT Core on your Raspberry Pi 2.
+In this lab, you will install Windows 10 IoT Core on your Raspberry Pi 2.

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/setup-rpi2/">Estimated time to complete: 20-minutes.
 Go to  'Setting Up Your Raspberry Pi 2' ›</a>